oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 - Academic information
 - Other information that your organization considers sensitive

 Manually locating this information across database tables and columns can be difficult, particularly as databases grow and application schemas change.
 Oracle Data Safe Data Discovery helps you build an inventory of sensitive data by inspecting the actual data in your target database and its data dictionary.
 You specify the types of sensitive information you are interested in, and Data Safe identifies columns that contain or are related to that information.

 ### Scenario

 Continue acting as the database security administrator from the previous labs.
 You have already done the following:

-1. Reviewed the database's configuration and established an approved security baseline.
+- Reviewed the database's configuration and established an approved security baseline

-2. Detected a risky configuration change.
+- Detected a risky configuration change

-3. Reviewed database users and identified changes to privileged access.
+- Reviewed database users and identified changes to privileged access

 Now your security team asks a different question: If one of these accounts were compromised, what sensitive information could potentially be exposed?

 Your first step is to discover where sensitive data exists in the database.
 You will use Data Discovery to examine the `HCM1` schema and identify sensitive columns.
 You will review the results and sample data to understand what information is being protected.
 During the review, you will also recognize that automated discovery does not necessarily capture every piece of information your organization considers sensitive.
-You will therefore extend the sensitive data model by explicitly adding another sensitive column.
+You will therefore extend the sensitive data model by performing an incremental discovery of sensitive data and by explicitly adding another sensitive column.
 This creates a more complete inventory that can support the security and data protection activities you will perform in subsequent labs.

 Estimated Lab Time: 15 minutes